erikeidt/erikeidt.github.io/The-Double-E-Method.md

 This method is:

 * Simple
-	* The two states are easily reflected in code; there is no need for complicated state machine
+	* The two states are easily reflected in code alone; there is no need for complicated state machine
 	  * depending on next input, simply stay in current state or switch to the other
 	  * current state tells us whether operator is unary or binary
 	* Two simple stacks